bubblebooy/bubblebooy.github.io/about.md

 I am in Chicago while my SO is getting a Material Science PHD at North Western

-While in Chicago I have been teaching myself Web Development, Unity and 3D Modeling

 Interests include DnD, Boardgames, 3D printing, VR, Food, Programming Projects, Computer Games, Scuba Diving, Skiing